Canaries have been raised in Germany for centuries and those coming from colder climate areas have grown to tolerate the cold quite well.

 Setting up Canaries for Breeding:

-In a day, seldom two days interval, the hen lays four to five blue-green, brown speckled eggs.
+In a day, seldom two-day intervals, the hen lays four to five blue-green, brown speckled eggs.
 After 13 to 14 days of incubating, with the hen sitting on the nest, the tiny little canaries hatch out.

-At this time, you need to provide egg-food to your birds, in addition to the normal seeds.
+After those initial few days, you can provide egg-food to your birds, in addition to the normal seeds.
 You can mix your own nestling food using hard-boiled eggs, mashed - including its shell (for extra calcium) - mixing it with soaked whole wheat bread and maybe with grated carrots.
 Nesting food is available at the store, which can also be mixed with egg.
 To four cups of dry nestling food, add one pound grated carrots, and one dozen grated hard boiled eggs.
 Chop the eggs in a food processor shells and all.
 This is for about fifty feeding hens.
 Boil the eggs for twelve to fourteen minutes to ensure that no fowl diseases are transmitted to the canaries.

 This mixture is given in an amount that the birds will eat in one hour.
 All birds get one treat cup per day of this egg mix.
 The supply for birds with feeding young is constantly renewed during the day.
 The nestling food with egg spoils very rapidly, particularly during the summer.
 It would be best to prepare the egg mix fresh every day.
 If this is not possible, refrigerate any excess immediately.